Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 As the Manchu people were originally grassland horse riders their military successes only extended to the land and not the seas.
 After a number of humiliating naval defeats by neighbors and pirates the Qing dynasty turned its back on the sea, leaving trade to continue without naval support.

-It should be remembered that at this time it was people rather than horses were still pulling the plow.
+It should be remembered that at this time it was people rather than horses who were still pulling the plow.
 Girl infanticide occurred in times of hardship as boys were stronger and were needed to carry on the family line.
 Women's modesty and celibacy were held up as correct behavior.
 The Qing dynasty turned more and more to Confucian orthodoxy and failed to understand or utilize the new european technology.
 With limited reforms China became stultified.
 The facade presented was truly impressive but behind it the signs of decay were evident.
-The decline is evident in the artwork produced – the Ming tradition was continued where artists were meticulous copyists rather than innovators.
+The decline is evident in the artwork produced – the Ming tradition was continued but the artists were meticulous copyists rather than innovators.
 During this time work in ivory grew in quantity through the opening of trade with Africa, and although highly skilled, the designs lacked experimentation and evolution.
 The inertia stemmed from the universal belief that all that was made in ancient times was naturally superior to anything modern.
 Export porcelain was the only exception to this malaise, here the requirements of european customers forced the makers to innovate.

 The Queue

 Hatred of Manchu rule as 'foreigners' led to many rebellions.
 The Qing response to weakening control was to make the laws harsher.
-In 1645 by Imperial edict, all Chinese men were forced to shave the top and sides of the head and plait their hair from three braids into a queue biànzi dangling from the back of their heads, a continuous reminder of the rule by Manchu foreigners.
+In 1645 by Imperial edict, all Chinese men were forced to shave the top and sides of the head and plait their hair from three braids into a queue ➚辫子 biànzi dangling from the back of their heads, a continuous reminder of the rule by Manchu foreigners.
 Initially the queue had been used to quickly distinguish between those who had surrendered and those who still resisted Manchu rule.
 The queue was in some respects a practical hairstyle as it kept unruly hair out of the eyes.
 It could be coiled on the top of the head beneath a cap or coiled around the neck.
 As part of joining the fad for Chinoiserie some Westerners adopted the ‘pigtail’- including George Washington and King George III.
 It became a traditional fashion worn by some with pride and some even continued with the queue into the Republican period.
 The Taipings in their rebellion (1850-1864) cut off their queues to demonstrate their opposition against 'foreign' Manchu rule.
 It was the largest and most bloody Civil War in human history (see our section on the rebellion for more on this).

 In foreign disputes the Qing Empire had no response to the advanced British Navy that wished to open up China to trade.
 The silver used by the Chinese to purchase opium led to a huge drain on Imperial finances.
 Growing tensions led to the Opium Wars which resulted in an erosion of China's economic and military power.
 With a justifiable suspicion of foreign sea traders and also of the Han Chinese people of the Yangzi basin, the Manchu rulers wanted full control of foreign trade in tea and silk.
 They chose to funnel all trade through one port (Guangzhou Canton) with a ban of coastal transport of goods, everything, including delicate porcelain had to come by tortuous overland routes to the port.
 This ban was widely flouted to the financial benefit of many southern Chinese.

 China's defeat in the Opium Wars led to the opening up for trade of a whole series of concessionary treaty ports all around China's coast and up the Yangzi River as far as Chongqing.
 Some districts such as Qingdao and Hong Kong were under direct foreign ownership.
 Many Chinese chose to escape poverty and famine by moving abroad, taking up the many new opportunities opening up in Singapore, Malaysia, Borneo, South America and the United States.
-The interest in China was to a limited extent reflected the other way; the first Chinese Ambassador to the UK Guo Songtao reported positively about civilization in Europe, in fact to such an extent that his widely read diaries were banned for a while in China.
-Wang Tao went further, praising the English political and economic system above that of China, saying only the legendary Golden Age in China surpassed it.
-They saw the rapid transformation in Europe and how age-old traditions did not apply to a modern industrial world, Britain had broken from Greek/Roman knowledge and institutions to create new ones.
+The interest in China was to a limited extent reflected the other way; the first Chinese Ambassador to the UK Guo Songtao ➚ reported positively about civilization in Europe, in fact to such an extent that his widely read diaries were banned for a while in China.
+Wang Tao ➚ went further, praising the English political and economic system above that of China, saying only the legendary Golden Age in China surpassed it.
+They saw the rapid transformation in Europe and how age-old traditions did not apply to a modern industrial world, Britain had broken from Greek/Roman knowledge and institutions to create a new system.

 In 1861 China was more or less forced to set up a ‘Foreign Office’ to deal with all aspects of diplomacy and foreign aggression.
 She had resisted this move for centuries because it made the standing of other nations ‘almost’ equal, contrary to the traditional view of barbarian tribes surrounding the one truly civilized nation.
-This was the Zǒng lǐ gè guó shì wù yá men abbreviated to Zongli yamen.
+This was the 总理各国事务衙门 Zǒng lǐ gè guó shì wù yá men abbreviated to Zongli yamen.
 Although it was supposed to direct the Emperor in foreign policy, it was strong regional leaders such as Li Hongzhang that had the most influential voice.

 Karl Marx in 1858 (whose works were to play a great part in China's future development) wrote: